Gzh0821/pvzg_site/src/en/guide/level/levelguide.md

 - Number: integer or floating point number.
 - null: represents a null value.

-> [!info]
+> [!warning]
 > JSON files do not support comments.
-When you use the JSON code provided by this website, please delete the comments starting with `//` double slashes.
+When you use the JSON code provided on this website, please use the `JSON5` format mentioned below, or delete the comments starting with `//` double slashes.

 Example: